All Episodes

 Barr said he didn't sue over the film because he didn't want to draw more attention to the movie.

-Spectre said it was a most extraordinary movie, adding the interview with you was about the only part of the movie worth seeing.
+Specter said it was a most extraordinary movie, adding the interview with you was about the only part of the movie worth seeing.

-What in the world is an ex-congressman being dragged up to the Senate to explain his appearance in a movie all about.
+What in the world is an ex-congressman being dragged up to the Senate to explain his appearance in a movie all about?

-I don't know if he had to assume uh under oath or whatever, but that's all I can find about it.
+I don't know if he had to assume under oath or whatever, but that's all I can find about it.

 That's all there is about this.